Healthy living starts here

 - Tips on exercise equipment and resources

 Getting enough sleep is invaluable to your total health and wellbeing.
-Even if you're getting the recommended 7-9 hours of sleep per day, your sleep quality can be disrupted by various factors, and can affect your mood and energy during the day.
+Even if you're getting the recommended 7-9 hours of sleep per night, your sleep quality can be disrupted by various factors, and can affect your mood and energy during the day.

 This podcast will discuss: